LinkClinton/Code-Red/Documents/Resource.md

 `TextureCopyInfo` is a help structure for copying.
 The resource index is the sub-texture in texture.

 And the `Location` indicate the start position we copy from or to.

+**Notice : You can not copy a MSAA texture from/to a Texture with MultiSample::Count1.**

 ## GpuSampler